Tjstretchalot/lonelypsc/README.md

 ## Overview

-This is the client library for [httppubsubserver](https://github.com/Tjstretchalot/httppubsubserver).
+This is the client library for [lonelypss](https://github.com/Tjstretchalot/lonelypss).
-For more details on when and why you would use httppubsub, as well as the terminology, see the server repository.
+For more details on when and why you would use lonelyps, as well as the terminology, see the server repository.

 ## Installation